star2star/star2star-js-ms-sdk/README.md

 ### getReport

-This function will create a relationship between two accounts.
+This function will get an already created report.

 #### Parameters